sibson/redbeat/README.rst

   2. Externally manage tasks from any language with Redis bindings
   3. Shared data store; Beat isn't tied to a single drive or machine
   4. Fast startup even with a large task count
-  5. Prevent accidental running multiple Beat servers
+  5. Prevent accidentally running multiple Beat servers

 Getting Started